How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 What specialist services and expertise are available at the Academy or accessed by the Academy?

-The SENCo at the Academy is fully qualified and has over 6 years' experience in the role.
-The Academy directly employs its own Educational Psychologist, specialist teacher in dyslexia, EWO, Careers Advisor and children's mental health specialist.
+The SENCo is supported by the Tollbar MAT SENCo who has over 20 years' experience.
+The Academy directly employs an Educational Psychologist, specialist teacher in dyslexia, EWO, Careers Advisor and children's mental health specialist.
 In addition to this the Academy has well established working relationships with many other outside agencies.

 How accessible is the Academy environment?